dandua98/PendingPR/README.md

 ## Usage

-PendingPR assigns a _Pending PR_ label to an issue claimed to be closed by a PR in its description.
+PendingPR assigns a _Pending PR_ label to an issue claimed to be closed by a PR in its body.
 The label is then removed from the issue as soon as the PR is closed/merged.
 This provides better visibility to you and your team on what issues are currently in PRs so you can focus on what needs to be done instead!